torus-digital/torus_cms/README.md

 **Getting Started with almost CMS**

-The deployments script is coming soon!
-It will make the deployment A LOT SHORTER!
+The deployments script is coming soon and it will make the deployment A LOT shorter!

       1. prerequisites
       2. Clone github repo